stevenwudi/autonomous_driving/Summaries/Segnet.md

 ## Training
 The dataset used is CamVid, which consists in 367 training and 233 testing RGB images at 360 x 480 resolution.
 The challenge is to segment 11 classes.

-The encoder and decoder weights are initialized as explained in He et al. and in order to train all the variants, the stochastic grandient descent is used.
+The encoder and decoder weights are initialized as explained in He et al. and in order to train all the variants, the stochastic grandient descent is used with a fixed learning rate of 0.1 and a momentum of 0.9.
+Before each epoch the training set is s